ashimmin/old-site/_posts/2018-12-04-triagulation.md

 ---

-this post is a place holder for an idea that I want to pursue furthe.
+this post is a place holder for an idea that I want to pursue further.

 Examples: